camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 #### How can I prevent manual deployments from Web Modeler?

 To enforce CI/CD pipelines and restrict manual deployments, you can disable manual deployments.
-For Self-Managed deployments, set environment variables `ZEEBE_BPMN_DEPLOYMENT_ENABLED` and `ZEEBE_DMN_DEPLOYMENT_ENABLED`.
-Manual deployments on SaaS can't be restricted currently, but permissions to restrict deployments are being worked on.
+For Self-Managed setups, set environment variables `ZEEBE_BPMN_DEPLOYMENT_ENABLED` and `ZEEBE_DMN_DEPLOYMENT_ENABLED`.
+In Camunda Platform 8 SaaS, only the **Developer** role allows deployments from Web Modeler.
+Assigning any other role effectively removes deployment privileges.

 #### How can I sync files between Web Modeler and version control?